City-Bureau/documenters-field-guide/src/content/index.md

       or the meeting is posted on short notice.

-      Each Documenters assignment is an independent contract and there are no expectations as to how frequently you participate in the program.
+      Each Documenters assignment is an independent contract (except in Minneapolis, where Documenters' work is considered part-time) and there are no expectations as to how frequently you participate in the program.
 We cover between 8-20 meetings each week; the most active Documenters typically do one assignment per week.